fenyot/a-nodejs-web-app-starter-project/README.md

 - Standard JavaScript style
 - JSON validation with JSON Schema for api services
 - Unit tests with Mocha, Chai and sinon
-- Integration tests with co-supertest, Mocha and
+- Integration tests with co-supertest, Mocha and Chai